Ecotricity logotype 0345 555 7100

 In Food

 Our energy and food commitments intersect with our provision of vegan certified energy.
 The factory farming of animals is a huge contributor to global carbon emissions and by products of this industrial model are used to generate electricity.
 We'll have no part in that.
-In addition, The Devil’s Kitchen is one of our sister companies in the Ecotricity group.
+In addition, The Devil’s Kitchen is one of our sister companies in the Green Britain Group.
 It already produces vegan food which is served at Forest Green Rovers FC, provides healthy dinners to schools and will soon be available in the shops.

 To find out how much carbon your Energy, Transport and Food generates each year, use our Carbon Footprint Calculator.
 You can then take steps to reduce or offset your personal or household impact.